realworldocaml/book/en/06-variants.md

 [`Int 3; `Float 4.; `Not_a_number]
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The variant types are inferred automatically from their use, and when
+Variant types are inferred automatically from their use, and when we
-we combine variants whose types contemplate different tags, the
+combine variants whose types contemplate different tags, the compiler
-compiler infers a new type that knows about both all those tags.
+infers a new type that knows about both all those tags.

 The type system will complain, however, if it sees incompatible uses
 of the same tag: